ANCC Guidelines and Requested Topics for Abstracts

 Learning Outcome 2:

-The learner will demonstrate increased knowledge related to the care of children, adolescents and young adults with hematologic or oncologic disorders and self-care.
+TThe learner will demonstrate increased knowledge related to the care of children, adolescents and young adults with hematologic or oncologic disorders while implementing self-care strategies.

 The measurement of these outcomes will be evidenced by pre and post testing as well as the results of 30, 60 and 90 day surveys.